-Completely wire free.
-Includes two sensors and one probe to monitor internal meat temperatures.
-Accompanying app is free, easy to navigate and offers a guided cook system to assist the cooking process.
-Wireless range is 165 feet outdoors.
+Completely wire-free.
+Includes 2 sensors and 1 probe to monitor internal meat temperatures.
+Accompanying app is free, easy to navigate, and offers a guided cook system to assist the cooking process.
+Range is 165 feet outdoors.

 Supports 6 probes, although it only ships with 2.
-Temperature maximum on probes is 572°F. Bluetooth connection up to 164 feet.
-Customizable presets for 11 meat types or doneness.
+Temperature maximum on probes is 572 degrees F. Bluetooth connection up to 164 feet.
+Customizable presets for 11 meat types for doneness.
 Easy to use and accurate.
 Low price.
 Uses 2 AA batteries.

 Probes can't be submerged in liquids.
 No way to change from degrees Celsius to Fahrenheit without using the app.
 Digital screen scratches easily.

-200-foot outdoor Bluetooth range.
+A 200-foot outdoor Bluetooth range.
 Comes with 2 probes, upgradable to 6.
-Probes are good up to 482°F. Well made, and easy to use.
-Temperature graph in the app is great for monitoring cooking cycle.
+Probes are good up to 482 degrees F. Well made and easy to use.
+Temperature graph in the app is great for monitoring the cooking cycle.
 Backlit LCD display.
 Uses 2 AA batteries (included).
 Accurate.

 Some reports of the probes not working or reading incorrectly after a few months.
 Some buyers felt the alarms were not loud enough.

-Comes with a dual probe to monitor both the food and grill temperature.
-Probe is rated for temperatures up to 716°F. Signal is good for 300 feet (outdoors).
+Comes with a dual probe to monitor both the food and BBQ temperature.
+Probe is rated for temperatures up to 716 degrees F. Signal is good for 300 feet (outdoors).
 Easy setup, with no sync required.
 Uses 4 AAA batteries (included).

-No low temperature alarm to warn if the grill stops or goes out.
+No low-temperature alarm to warn if the heat source stops or goes out.

 For the BBQ king or queen seeking perfection, a wireless grill thermometer allows you to keep tabs on your food using a base unit or phone app — no need to keep heading back outdoors to check the grill every few minutes.
 A wireless grill thermometer is equally useful for the forgetful cook who wants to avoid overcooking or burning expensive cut of meat on the grill, as the thermometer can alert you when it’s time to remove the food from the grill top.